Thunder spoil Howard's debut as Wizards routed

 The Wizards turned the ball over 18 times, compared to 13 for the Thunder.

-The Thunder led by 29 at halftime and increase the margin to 85-52 early in the third.
-Washington started to chip away, and Wall’s layup pulled Washington within 19 late in the third quarter but the lead was 110-85 to start the fourth.
+The Thunder led by 29 at halftime and increased the margin to 85-52 early in the third.
+Washington started to chip away, and Wall’s layup pulled the Wizards within 19 late in the third quarter, but the lead was 110-85 to start the fourth.

 The Thunder came in averaging 109 points per game.

-Howard made his first six shots and the Wizards led by as many as 10 points in the first quarter before a 9-0 Thunder run gave them a 35-30 lead after one.
+Howard made his first six shots, and the Wizards led by as many as 10 points in the first quarter before a 9-0 Thunder run gave Oklahoma City a 35-30 lead after one.

 Oklahoma City poured it on in the second quarter.
-The Thunder outscored the Wizards 30-11 over the final 6:30 of the second quarter and led 79-50 at intermission.
+The Thunder outscored the Wizards 30-11 over the final 6:30 of the half and led 79-50 at intermission.

 The Thunder shot 62.5 percent in the first half — including 9 of 16 from 3-point range — and scored 21 points off 15 Wizards turnovers.

-Note: EditorsNote: Tweaks in 8th, 1oth grafs; other comma fixes